 About the Clerk of the Board

-The Clerk of the Board of Supervisors is a Division of the County Administrative Office.
+The Clerk of the Board of Supervisors is a customer service-oriented department.
 It provides a range of services to the public, the Board of Supervisors and County Staff.
 It also is the official repository of County records.

 The Office of the Clerk of the Board employs five full-time staff who are responsible for:

 - Providing the Board of Supervisors with detailed Agendas and Supporting Documentation, so they may conduct the public’s business effectively at their meetings.
 As well as recording and publishing actions taken by the Board of Supervisors.

 - Providing and maintaining dissemination of all board directives, policies and laws of the County’s legislative branch.
 Provides members of the public with agendas, notices of public hearings, access to public records and the opportunity to attend the open meetings of the Board of Supervisors.
 Provides copies of all records, including current and historical, that the Clerk of the Board is required to maintain; Assists other departments, entities and the public with research and retrieval of information; Retrieves and certifies documents for court.